Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Methods

+A tilt GB is constructed by (1) passing a plane (called the GB plane) through an infinite crystal, creating two half crystals and extending them past the GB plane so that their atoms overlap; (2) defining a tilt axis lying in the GB plane; (3) rotating each crystal by some angle around the tilt axis; and (4) deleting any atoms falling outside its original half-crystal domain.
+The tilt GB is \textit{symmetric} when the two crystals are rotated by opposite angles (i.e., one crystal is rotated by $\theta$ and the other by $-\theta$).
+The symmetric tilt GB energy is defined as the energy per unit area associated with the GB interface, and it is sensitively dependent on the tilt angle (e.g., see \cref{fig:gb_energy}).

-The LM model estimates GB energy based on bicrystals composed of rigid lattices, i.e.\ without accounting for relaxation of atomic positions.
+To describe GB energetics across a range of orientations, we adopt the LM model of Runnels el al.\ \cite{runnelsAnalyticalModelInterfacial2016, runnelsRelaxationMethodEnergy2016}.
+We provide a brief summary here, referring the reader to the detailed derivation and figures in the original references.
+The LM model estimates GB energy based on bicrystals composed of rigid lattices, i.e., without accounting for relaxation of atomic positions.
 This eliminates the need to resolve microscopic degrees of freedom, and allows the energy to be estimated analytically as a function of macroscopic degrees of freedom only.
 The GB between a ``black'' lattice $\mathcal{L}^\rb$ and a ``white'' lattice $\mathcal{L}^\rw$ (corresponding to the two sides of the GB plane) is represented in terms of the number density fields of the two lattices defined as functions of position in space $\mathbf{x}$:

 where $\star$ denotes the convolution operator, $\delta$ is the Dirac delta, and $\psi$ is a Gaussian thermalization function

 Physically, the standard deviation $\sigma$ can be understood as a thermalization parameter capturing the entropic effects of temperature.
 Alternatively, it can be interpreted as a surrogate for local elastic relaxation.
 However, in practice, it is taken to be a tuning parameter.